 Basic requirements:

-- The borrower must intend to continue living in the home as their main residence
+• The borrower must intend to continue living in the home as their main residence

-- Income verification not required
+• Income verification is not required

-- Appraisal generally not required
+• Appraisal is generally not required

 Cash-Out Refinance

-People may choose to refinance their home loan in order to tap into the property’s equity and use the excess funds to pay other bills, go on vacation, pay off a car, or other reasons.
+People may choose to refinance their home loan to tap into the property’s equity and use the excess funds to pay other bills, go on vacation, pay off a car, or other reasons.

 There are lots of reasons for people to apply for this loan.
 Whether it is buying a home, refinancing an existing mortgage, or buying a fixer-upper to make improvements and live in the home, there are numerous ways that this program can assist you.
 The various uses make this an appealing loan option financially to numerous buyers and make it possible to become a homeowner with relative ease.